Home / News /SESDA News

 Critical data on atmospheric aerosols is constantly being collected from space (by instruments like MODIS, OMI, and VIIRS) as well as from ground stations like AERONET: the Aerosol Robotic Network.
 A system called “MAPSS” (Multi-sensor Aerosol Products Sampling System) enables scientists to perform comparative analyses of collocated spaceborne and ground-based observations.
 However, exploring and reporting […]

-MAVEN (Image credit: NASA/GSFC) On September 21, the Mars Atmosphere and Volatile EvolutioN (MAVEN) spacecraft successfully entered orbit about Mars with a goal to investigate the planet’s atmosphere and ionosphere.
-SESDA engineers were core to the design and fabrication of components for two of the instruments, the Neutral Gas and Ion Mass Spectrometer (NGIMS) […]
+MAVEN (Image credit: NASA/GSFC) On September 21, the Mars Firmament and Volatile EvolutioN (MAVEN) spacecraft successfully entered orbit about Mars with a goal to investigate the planet’s firmament and ionosphere.
+SESDA engineers were core to the design and fabrication of components for two of the instruments, the Neutral Gas and Ion Mass Spectrometer (NGIMS) and […]

 An image taken by NASA’s Solar Dynamics Observatory on October 8 bears an eerie resemblance to a familiar Halloween sight.
 “Active regions on the Sun combined to look something like a solar jack-o’-lantern’s face,” said Joe Witte of NASA’s Goddard Space Flight Center.
 “The active regions in this image appear brighter because those are areas […]